Lost River (Bering Sea)

-Lost River is a waterway on the Seward Peninsula of the U.S. state of Alaska.
+Lost River (Inupiaq: Amaaqtulik) is a waterway on the Seward Peninsula of the U.S. state of Alaska.
 Rising in the York Mountains, the river empties into the Bering Sea, 10 miles west of Port Clarence.
 It is located 10 miles east of Cape York.

 Geography

 Lost River has a length of about 10 miles, and drains the central part of the York Mountains.
 Its two tributaries, Tin Creek and Cassiterite Creek, enter from the east about 3 miles and 1 miles, respectively, from its mouth, and tin ore has been found on both of these creeks.
 Cassiterite Creek, which is really the larger fork of Lost River, has a length of about 3 miles.
 Tin Creek, about 2 miles long, heads within about 1 miles of Cassiterite Creek, and, flowing parallel with it for about the same distance, turns westward and enters Lost River through a canyon cut in the limestones of the York Mountains.
 Lost River itself flows in a comparatively broad valley cut in these limestones.
 The bed of the river is not deeply gravel filled, and the valley floor is practically cut out of the limestones and not to any extent built on them.
 The mouth of Cassiterite Creek is about 100 ft above the sea.
 Between Tin Creek aad Lost River, there is a stock of granite intruded into the limestone, which outcrops in a nearly circular area, probably 0.5 miles in diameter.